 Have a professional Realtor provide you an analysis of your current home based on market conditions, time of year, inventory, etc. You will want to look at your net profit (so sale price fewer fees you will need to pay in closing) based on a best-case scenario AND worst-case scenario to get a range of figures to work within.

-It is critical to building a relationship with a mortgage broker who can help you determine what is the best approach to take to make the buy/sell process as seamless and economical as possible.
+It is critical to building a relationship with a mortgage lender who can help you determine what is the best approach to take to make the buy/sell process as seamless and economical as possible.
 There are a few different ways to approach the financial aspect of buying/selling:

 Make an offer with a sale contingency: this means you wait until you close escrow on your current home and use the proceeds of that sale to fund the new transaction.
 Depending on the real estate market you are working in this may not be the best option for you to get the home you really want.